Human Rights Minor

 JS 171: Human Rights and Justice (3 units; SJSU Studies Area V);

 SOCI 118: Sociology of Human Rights and Social Justice

 Choose 2 substantive electives (6 units) — For a complete course list, please see the Minor Graduation Form.

 JS 179: Human Rights Practicum and Seminar (3 units; prerequisite courses: JS 25 and any 100W)

 Students must have completed their lower division coursework to enroll in many of the courses in the minor.
 There may also be prerequisites that must be taken before students will be able to enroll in substantive elective courses.

 ADVANTAGES TO THE MINOR

-Students will receive the highest quality instruction across disciplines in the Colleges of Applied Sciences and Arts and Social Sciences.
-For students in these Colleges, the Minor in Human Rights will potentially overlap with major course requirements.
+Students will receive the highest quality instruction across disciplines in the Colleges of Applied Sciences and Arts, Business, Humanities and the Arts, Science, and/or Social Sciences.

-The Minor should not delay graduation: Many of the Minor courses fulfill SJSU Studies Course requirements (R, S, V).
+The Minor in Human Rights courses may overlap with major course requirements--reducing time to completion.
+Many of the Minor courses also fulfill SJSU Studies Course requirements (R, S, V).
 Proper planning and advising will ensure that students graduate when intended.

-Students will receive graduate level training and exposure to Bay Area human rights organizations though the capstone (JS 179) course.
+Students will receive exposure to Bay Area human rights organizations though the capstone (JS 179) course.